mgoltzsche/ctnr/README.md

   _Less likely for an attacker to gain root access through a possible engine security leak when run as unprivileged user._
   _User/group-based container access control leveraging the host OS' ACL._

-See [Aleksa Sarai's blog post](https://www.cyphar.com/blog/post/rootless-containers-with-runc) (which inspired me to start this project) for more information.
+See [Aleksa Sarai's blog post](https://www.cyphar.com/blog/post/rootless-containers-with-runc) (which was an inspiration for this project) for more information.

 ### Limitations & challenges